emmajanedrews/base-template/_drafts/our-15th-annual-lab-party.md

 Check out the video to watch our hardworking agents win some great prizes.

 Giving back to the community is something we love to do!
 We recently had the wonderful opportunity to help out other people in the Arkansas area through the Kiss a Pig Program.
-Check out our other video [here](https://youtu.be/BOS6oW8N1TA) to see how we teamed up with Patty Lapig to raise money for the American Diabetes Association.&nbsp;
+Check out our other video [here](https://youtu.be/BOS6oW8N1TA) to see how we teamed up with Patty La Pig to raise money for the American Diabetes Association.&nbsp;

 If you list with the Limbird Team and participate in our LAB program, I bet we’ll get your house sold, too.